daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

   - Howard Smith and Peter Fingar - complex, distributed, and long-running
   - Workflow Management Coalition (WfMC) - a set of one ore more linked procedures or activities which collectively realize a business objective or policy goal, normally within the context of an organizational structure defining functional roles and relationships
   - OMG - in the Business Motivation Model standard (BMM), the business process is defined as an unit that implements strategies and tactics so that the enterprise achieves its goals
+  - ALL of these defitions are similar in they describe how an enterprise works
+9. The number of branches is decisive, which make the process complex and unclear for the persons involved
+10. Active business process management - to ensure that an enterprise can successfully respond to changes, it must actively run a business process management (A critical aspect is that business processes are considered and handled as assets within the enterprise
+11. Processes are oriented towards roles not people
+12. Process steps are the activities executed by the roles.
+Besides the sequence of steps, which is determined by the process, business rules must also be adhered to when they are executed.
+These include, org policies and standards